cypress-io/cypress/cypress/v1.0/documentation/1-Commands/43-request.md

 ## Why don't I see the XHR in the Network Tab of the Chrome Dev Tools?

-Cypress does not actually make the request out of the browser.
+Cypress does not actually make an XHR request out of the browser, it makes a simple HTTP request.
 So you will not see the request inside of the Chrome Dev Tools.

 ***

 ## CORS is bypassed

-Normally when the browser detects a cross-origin XHR request, it will send an `OPTIONS` preflight check to ensure the server allows cross-origin requests. `cy.request` bypasses CORS entirely.
+Normally when the browser detects a cross-origin HTTP request, it will send an `OPTIONS` preflight check to ensure the server allows cross-origin requests. `cy.request` bypasses CORS entirely.

 ```javascript
 // we can make requests to any external server, no problem.